 Doping is not widely associated with football due to lack of evidence, unlike its presence in other sports such as cycling, weightlifting and track and field.

-Doping allegations, such as those strenuously denied by Real Madrid defender Sergio Ramos in November, often draw huge attention due to their irregularity.
+That's why when such allegations and cases do surface, such as those denied by then-Real Madrid defender Sergio Ramos in 2018, or the charges successfully leveled against Ajax goalkeeper Andre Onana often draw huge attention due to their irregularity.

 Figures within the sport are both dismissive and wary about the presence of doping, with some insisting that there is no such issue.
 Meanwhile many others believe that FIFA is not doing enough to fight doping within the sport.